jellerodenburg/super-py/README.md

 #### Example:
-Pull all products with an expiration date of 2021-12-31 or earlier.
+Pull all products with an expiration date of 2021-12-31 or earlier:

 ```
 python super.py pull -d 2021-12-31